MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/device/fullscreen-api.md

 ---
-description: Learn how the Fullscreen API can be used to direct a user’s attention to specific elements while you hide distracting backgrounds or other apps, presenting content in the browser’s full screen mode.
+description: Learn how the Fullscreen API can be used to direct a user’s attention to specific elements by presenting content in the browser’s full screen mode.
-title: Fullscreen API
+title: Dev guide: Fullscreen API - Microsoft Edge Development
 author: abbycar
 ---